akhra92/Car-Brand-Classification/README.md

 ## 🏗️ CNN Model Architecture

 The custom CNN model consists of several convolutional and pooling layers, followed by fully connected layers for classification.
 ReLU activations and batch normalization are used to improve performance.

-> (Optional) You can include a simple model diagram here.

 ---